 The ranking of local providers listed on the Assistant is based on relevancy and not monetized.
 Any local provider can become eligible to show up in those results by going through our verification process and earning the Google Guarantee badge — which is completely free.
 This experience is only available in the United States.”

-Currently, if users search for “plumber,” for example, Google Home will take consumers through a short interaction to confirm their location (and perhaps the nature of the job) and then offer up a list of results.
+Currently, if users search for “plumber,” for example, Google Home will take consumers through a short interaction to confirm their location (and perhaps the nature of the job) and then offer a list of results.
 It then offers to call the results in order.
 It also sends the list to a user’s email address.

 Local Services by Google results sent via email.